g-leech/argmin-gravitas/_includes/psy/developmental.md

 <!-- Counterevidence: The Origins of You: How Childhood Shapes Later Life -->

 <!-- * Perry preschool -->
-* "Expertise attained after 10,000 hours practice" (Gladwell). <a href="{{ericsson}}">Disowned by the supposed proponents</a>.
+* "Expertise attained after <span class="b">10,000 hours</span> practice" (Gladwell). <a href="{{ericsson}}">Disowned by the supposed proponents</a>.
 <br><br>

 <!-- * Attachment style stability -->
-* No good evidence that tailoring teaching to students' preferred learning styles has any effect on objective measures of attainment.
+* No good evidence that tailoring teaching to students' preferred <span class="b">learning styles</span> has any effect on objective measures of attainment.
 There are dozens of these inventories, and really you'd have to look at each.
 I won't.
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>